hmaarrfk/mendeley-rpm/README.md

 3. Now, install the RPM file, for example with `sudo dnf install mendeleydesktop-VERSION.ARCHITECTURE.rpm` (where you have to replace VERSION and ARCHITECTURE).

+ *Note: this method will be supplanted by using rpmfusion repository.

 Hard way: Build the RPM yourself
 --------------------------------